SIP Vs VoIP: Functionalities, Similarities and Differences

 What is VoIP?

-Unlike traditional phone lines or public switched telephone networks (PSTN), VoIP refers to any telephone communication over the Internet.
+Unlike traditional phone lines or public switched telephone networks (PSTN), Voice Over Internet Protocol VoIP refers to any telephone communication over the Internet.
 VoIP is also referred to as IP telephony, internet telephony, or voice over broadband.
 This technology uses the internet as a channel to digitally transmit voice signals to another telephone or endpoint.
 VoIP is deployed in conjunction with mobile or browser-based applications, through an Internet Telephony Service Provider (ITSP).

 For basic voice functions, enterprises need a VoIP-enabled phone and VoIP software, to make and receive calls over the internet.
 It’s turned into a popular choice for organizations that want to remove the clutter of landline phones in their office.
 With a VoIP setup, they get to retain an official line for their business.